HLTH 5005 - Introduction to Health and Wellness Education Profession (5 credits)

 Ethics is a foundational element of leadership.
 Leaders face increasingly complex social and political challenges as they seek to meet the needs of diverse constituents.
 Students in this course explore ethics and social justice related to economic disparity, power, and privilege.
 Students use demographic data, current social trends, and themes to understand, analyze, and address ethical and social justice issues that impact service delivery in a global community.

-HLTH 6412 - Health Education and Communication Strategies* (5 credits)
+HLTH 6412 - Health and Wellness Education Communication and Technology Strategies* (5 credits)

 Effective communication plays a vital role in the diffusion of a health behavior or innovation.
 This course is designed to introduce the health educator to a wide range of health communication strategies.
 Assignments allow students to apply and evaluate the use of health education delivery methods for various populations and practice settings (i.e., community, clinical, worksite, global, schools).
 Principles and theories of health communication and behavior change are applied to a variety of health education case studies.
 Students also demonstrate how to design and communicate culturally tailored health information to an audience of their choice.
 They explore the use of emerging technologies and social media in delivering and promoting health education.